Trump To Withdraw US From Open Skies Treaty - UrduPoint

 "Russia did not adhere to the treaty," Trump told reporters at the White House.

-"So until they adhere, we will pull out."
-The New York Times reported that Trump plans to inform Moscow of the move on Friday, and that it could be a prelude to Washington also withdrawing from the New START Treaty, which limits the number of nuclear missiles the United States and Russia can deploy.
+But he left the door open for the US to remain, stressing Moscow had to change its behavior.

+"Effective six months from tomorrow, the United States will no longer be a party to the Treaty," Pompeo said in a statement.

-The Open Skies agreement between Russia, the United States and 32 other countries, mostly members of the NATO alliance, permits one country's military to conduct a certain number of surveillance flights over another each year on short notice.
+"We may, however, reconsider our withdrawal should Russia return to full compliance with the Treaty."
+The Open Skies agreement between Russia, the United States and 32 other nations permits one country's military to conduct a certain number of surveillance flights over another each year on short notice.

 The aircraft can survey the territory below, collecting information and pictures of military installations and activities.